 Artefacts become your lifeline to help you survive tricky situations, repeatable use items such as the Halo and Pilgrim’s Shell that allow you to teleport away from danger – either back to the Healing Spirit’s golden box which acts as the game’s central save and starting point, or to Zoran’s shop for supplies.

-Combat can feel a somewhat stagnant affair, but places more emphasis on selecting the best weapon to use against the enemies that cross your path.
+Combat can feel a somewhat stagnant affair but places more emphasis on selecting the best weapon to use against the enemies that cross your path.
 There are purportedly more than 100 within the game, swords being more effective when fighting monsters that bleed, daggers becoming lethal when attacking foes from behind, whereas polearms are useful at fending off foes at a distance – therefore being particularly useful against poisonous snakes.
 Add in maces, axes, bows and wands, not to mention a 70-strong magic spellbook, and you can begin to see that variety is most certainly the spice of life.

 The Wii U GamePad receives considered implementation, becoming a necessity in aiding you throughout your quest.
 This can be used to display the castle’s rooms and your location within them, whereas players are free to map items and weaponry from their inventory to certain button combinations – either that or tap them on the touch screen to switch.
 Off-TV Play also receives support, although this is an experience that remains far more engaging with the TV and second screen.

-Best for those that let curiosity often get the better of them, Unepic is a game that be well met by those who always wonder what lies waiting for them within the next room.
+Best for those that let curiosity often get the better of them, Unepic is a game that is well met by those who always wonder what lies waiting for them within the next room.
 Never holding you by the hand, it is the game’s repetitive visuals that largely detract from its small victories.
 Whilst it isn’t an experience that successfully strikes a home run, Unepic holds plenty of neat ideas that help to drive you throughout its well-humoured grounding in entirety.